Hi,

 May your life be happy and free.

-I have a Bachelor of Science and a Master of Science in nutritional sciences (both from JLU, i.e. Justus Liebig University Giessen in Germany) as well as a PhD (doctoral degree, technically a doctor of natural sciences, so more like a ScD) also in the area of nutritional sciences (with a focus on plant-based diets, healthy lifestyle change, and cardiovascular disease reduction; from LUH, i.e. Leibniz University Hannover, Germany ...
-Anti-confusion info: in English "Hannover" has only one "n").
+In terms of university degrees, I have a Bachelor of Science as well as a Master of Science degree in nutritional sciences (both from Justus Liebig University [JLU], in Giessen, Germany).
+And I also have a PhD (doctoral degree, technically it's a doctorate of natural sciences [Dr. rer. nat.], so literally more like an ScD) also in the area of nutritional sciences, with a focus on plant-based diets, healthy lifestyle changes, and cardiovascular disease prevention.
+The PhD I obtained from Leibniz University Hanover (LUH), Germany (anti-confusion info: in German the city of Hannover is spelled with two "n" but in English it only has one "n").

 I am not a member of any organization whatsoever (I think).

-I *festively* declare to have no conflicts of interest - with this I mean that vegan nutrition information needs to be neutral and objective.
+I *festively* declare that I have no conflicts of interest - with this I mean that vegan nutrition information needs to be neutral and objective.
 Wrong information - even if it's meant to make veganism look great - can harm vegans.

 And if you don't mind me saying, science and veganism are not ends in themselves that need (or want) to be worshipped.
-They are tools to make our (animal) lives better and to create a world with a little more justice.
+They are tools to make our (animal) lives better and to create a world with a little (or a lot) more justice.